Dark photon vortex formation and dynamics: Possible resolutions for dark photon production mechanisms

 Another possible resolution to the issue of vortex formation during the inflationary production of dark photons is to introduce a non-minimal coupling of the scalar field to the Ricci Scalar $R$ of the form $\xi_{\Phi} |\Phi|^2 R$.
 Such a coupling can change the potential of the scalar field.
 In particular, it can increase the VEV beyond the Hubble scale when $\xi_{\Phi}<0$ and $|\xi_{\Phi}| \gg 1$, which can suppress vortex production.
 However, such a suppression goes as

 for $\lambda \gg 1$, up to power law corrections.
 This exponential suppression, however, needs to be compared to the large number of Hubble patches at the end of inflation, of order $\exp{180}$.
 If a significant fraction of the Hubble patches contain a vortex, these vortices can consume the energy stored in the dark photon dark matter field produced in the Hubble patches without a seed vortex and expand, converting a significant portion of the total energy density into vortices.
-This suggests that a large non-minimal coupling might be needed to avoid this.
-This coupling also changes the relation between the dark photon mass and the inflationary Hubble scale implied by the dark photon dark matter.
-For a recent study of this scenario, see~\cite{Redi:2022zkt}.
+This suggests that a large non-minimal coupling might be needed to avoid the system eventually reaching the scaling solution.

+A large non-minimal coupling can help avoid vortex production, however, the coupling also changes the relation between the dark photon mass and the inflationary Hubble scale implied by the dark photon dark matter.
+In particular, after inflation, both the field $\Pi$ and the Higgs VEV $v$ are functions of time.
+The dimensionless angular variable $\Pi/v$, instead of $\Pi$, will be constant during adiabatic evolution (see the text around equation~\ref{eq:abelianhiggs} for the definition).
+In order to not have strings form due to the Kibble mechanism, it is also required that $\Pi/v$ never exceed $2\pi$.
+Therefore, though a large non-minimal coupling can stop string production during inflation, it still does not help solve the issue of producing sufficient dark photon dark matter.